Educational Specialist in School Psychology

 For students who are interested in research, there are opportunities to join a research team and partner with faculty members to write and present joint studies.

 You’ll have the opportunity to tailor your studies through one of two concentrations: Applied Behavior Analysis or Counseling.
 To complete the educational specialist degree requirements and the requirements for PDE certification as a School Psychologist (PK-12), students must complete 66 credits of post-baccalaureate required coursework.
-Students who are pursuing board certification in Pennsylvania as a behavioral analyst (BCBA) should elect to complete the additional 12 credits of coursework in the optional concentration in Applied Behavior Analysis.
-Students who are pursuing licensure in Pennsylvania as a professional counselor should elect to complete the additional 12 credits of coursework in the optional concentration in Counseling.
+Students who are pursuing board certification as a behavioral analyst (BCBA) should elect to complete the additional 12 credits of coursework in the optional concentration in Applied Behavior Analysis.
+Students who are pursuing licensure as a professional counselor should elect to complete the additional 12 credits of coursework in the optional concentration in Counseling.